sebastienrousseau/audioanalyser/README.md

 - **Audio Recording**: Record audio files and conversations.
 - **Speech to Text**: Convert spoken language into text using Azure's speech-to-text service.
+- **Text to Speech**: Convert text into spoken language using Azure's text-to-speech service.
 - **Instant Transcription:** Instantly transcribe audio files and recordings into text.
 - **Text Analysis**: Analyze text for various features using Azure's text analytics service.
 - **Recommendations:** Get actionable recommendations based on the results of the analysis.